exercism/python/docs/TRACEBACKS.md

 ...
 (Pdb)
 ```

-Breakpoints is setup by `break <filename>:<line number> <condition>` where condition is an optional condition that has to be true for the breakpoint to be hit.
+Breakpoints are set up by `break <filename>:<line number> <condition>` where the condition is an optional condition that has to be true for the breakpoint to be hit.
 You can simply write `break` to get a list of the breakpoints you have set.
 To disable a breakpoint you can write `disable <breakpoint number>`.
 To enable a breakpoint you can write `enable <breakpoint number>`.
 To delete a breakpoint you can write `clear <breakpoint number>`.
 To continue execution you can write `continue` or `c`.
 To exit the debugger you can write `quit` or `q`.

-Here are an example on how to use the debugger based on the code earlier:
+Here is an example of how to use the debugger based on the code earlier:

 ```python
 >>> python pdb.py